mignev/develo/README.md

 - Templates for different kind of projects.
   - `develo init --app rails` (jekyll, django ...)
   - `develo init --app https://github.com/mignev/develo-custom-actions.git`
+  - `develo new myproject --from gh-user/gh-repo --args`

+- Add global and local config file
+    - This will be useful if there isn't any sense to run `develo activate` automaticaly every time when you change to directory with initialized develo within.
+Also will be useful to add some ENV_VAR into it which will be available in all actions and so on.

 # CHANGELOG